Doctor Who and Star Trek are the two longest running and most beloved sci fi television series.

 I tend to see it as being like this.
 In the Who universe no life ever evolved on Vulcan.
 The Vulcan we see in Power of the Daleks IS an alternate version of the Star Trek Vulcan, but its a barren lifeless husk as the circumstances on this planet simply didn’t allow life to evolve.
 Maybe in the Who universe Vulcan was struck by an asteroid before any intelligent life could evolve and made the planet barren.

-The bad future in Day of the Daleks meanwhile was created by the Daleks (or rather the rebels) tampering with history by killing Styles and caused a war to break out instantly, as opposed to in the Star Trek universe where Styles actions simply didn’t ease tensions, but didn’t lead to an all out war.
+The bad future in Day of the Daleks meanwhile was created by the Daleks (or rather the rebels) tampering with history by killing Styles, which caused a war to break out instantly, as opposed to in the Star Trek universe where Styles actions simply didn’t ease tensions, but didn’t lead to an all out war.

 Earth’s history would also be changed by the fact that there were no Vulcans to make contact with them in the Doctor Who universe.
 They were also later conquered by the Daleks in the 22nd century too which obviously held them back by many years too.
 Humanity’s experience at the Daleks hands may also have made them slightly harder to other races as seen in various Doctor Who stories such as The Mutants.